stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

                -> Either e (List b)
 ```

+As an optional exercise, you may wish to attempt this yourself first.
+You've seen everything you need.
+Consider:

+* semigroups have an append operation `<+> : e -> e -> e` that combines two values into one
+* the empty list will succeed vacuously
+* if any of the function applications fail, you'll return a consolidation of all of the errors `e`
+* if all of the function applications succeed, you'll return a list with all of the results `b`
+* if you get it to compile, there are some test functions and variables at the bottom of this section for you to confirm that it's working as intended

 Now, in order to follow along, you might want to start your own
 Idris source file, load it into a REPL session and adjust the
 code as described here.
 The first thing we'll do, is write a